qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 ## This is not a new idea

 We did not invent this idea of having different perspectives or views on your system's architecture.
-It has been around for quite some time and we'd like to mention a few of our sources of inspiration.
+It has been around for quite some time and we would like to mention a few of our sources of inspiration.

 ### 4+1 Architecture View Model